How do Celtic bridge gap in Champions League?

 Players proven at this level are likely to be out of Celtic's price range, which means the current group have to learn, and even then it does not guarantee better results.

-Clubs like Brugge, who reached the last 16 this season, have proven you can improve through experience in the Champions League.
+The likes of Club Bruges, who reached the last 16 this season, have proved you can improve through experience in the Champions League.
 But experience is only part of the equation.

 Investment, and a good dose of luck with injuries are also required.
 It's a daunting task.